sdondley/Dist-Zilla-for-Beginners/tutorial5.md

 `dzil build`

-Now take a look inside your distribution.
+Look inside your distribution.
 Awesome, you now have a plain text `README` file and a fancier, markdown version `README.md` automatically generated for you without having to know a lick of markdown syntax.

 Let's take a moment to understand what we added to our `dist.ini` file.
 The first line in brackets is, of course, the name of the plugin.
 In `.ini` file